daniel-wrench/sf_gap_analysis/README.md

 2. Make consistent (Latex) font, and specify sizes to match specifications in Overleaf

 ### Notes
+- Calculate sf_2_pe in 1_compute_sfs?
+Currently not to have somewhat simpler calculation once corrected, but also leading to some duplication of code, especially if we want the error trend line plots.
 - Look at nn_seff files in more depth: likely want to run multiple files/core on step 3 due to low mem usage
 - Processed PSP and Wind files are between 32 (~400MB used in step 1) and 156MB (~300MB) each
 - ~~Add true SFs to case study plots.
 Will require re-jig of `ints` df~~